 However, Texas employment laws state that employers are not required to pay out accrued PTO.
 In fact, employers do not have to provide PTO to employees, according to federal laws.

 Fortunately, many employers address such matters in their employee handbook.
 So, if an employer promises employees to payout the remaining balance of their PTO, they are legally obligated to do so--despite the state and federal laws.

 Whether you voluntary leave or get terminated, you must check your employment contract to see if there are any assurances regarding your unused PTO.
 Essentially, Texas public and private employers who decide to give their employees PTO must adhere to their own workplace policies.

-If your employer refuses to payout your remaining PTO despite the stipulations of your employment contract, contact Shellist Lazarz Slobin LLP today at (713) 352-3433 to schedule a confidential case evaluation.
+If your employer refuses to payout your remaining PTO despite the stipulations of your employment contract, contact Shellist Lazarz Slobin today at (713) 352-3433 to schedule a confidential case evaluation.